modelica/Reference-FMUs/BouncingBallStairs/readme.md

 when v < v_min then h := s(t) and v := 0
 ```

-where `s(t)` denotes a stair case function, returning the height of the stair for time `t` and
+where `s(t)` denotes a stair case function, returning the height of the stair for time `t` and with the variables:
-with the variables

 | Variable | Start | Unit | Causality | Variability | Description
 |:---------|------:|:-----|-----------|-------------|:---------------